harshkumbhani/printf/README.md

 3. Large numbers and edge values: The function should be able to handle the largest and smallest representable values for each data type (e.g., `INT_MIN`, `INT_MAX`, `UINT_MAX`, and pointer addresses).

-4. Precision and field width: The function should respect the specified field width and precision for each format specifier, including correct handling of flags like `0` and `-`.

 5. Incorrect or unsupported format specifiers: The function should be able to handle unexpected or unsupported format specifiers gracefully.